nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 {: .alert .alert-info}
 > :information_source: **Note:**
 >
-> * All fields are compulsory.
+> * All fields are compulsory and must be non-empty.
 > * A patient will not be added if the NRIC given is already associated with another patient in MediBase3.
 An error message will be displayed in this case.
 > * The new patient will be added to the end of the patient list in the GUI.
-> * Refer to the [Parameter Details](#Parameter-Details) section for more information on the constraints of each parameter.
+> * Refer to the [Parameter Details](#parameter-details) section for more information on the constraints of each parameter.

 Examples:
 * `add n/John Doe i/S1234567A g/M d/2002-12-12 p/98765432 e/johnd@example.com a/Orchard Road, Block 124, #02-01`